Asymptotic Consistency of $\alpha-$R\'enyi-Approximate Posteriors: Variational Approximation Using R enyi Divergence

 We use the term `non-degenerate' for a sequence of distributions that does not converge in distribution to a Dirac delta distribution.
 We also use the term `non-singular' to refer to a distribution that does not contain any singular components (i.e., it is absolutely continuous with respect to the Lebesgue measure).
-And, conversely, if a distribution contains both singularities and absolutely continuous components we term it a `singular distribution'.
+If a distribution contains both singularities and absolutely continuous components we term it a `singular distribution'.
+More formally, \begin{definition}[Singular distributions] Let $d(\theta)$ be a distribution with support $\Theta$ and for any $i\in\{1,\ldots,K\}$ and $K<\infty$ denote $\delta_{\theta_i},$ as the Dirac delta distributions at $\theta_i$ for any $ \theta_i \in \Theta$, then we define singular distribution $q(\theta)$;